Front for the Liberation of Lebanon from Foreigners: Attempted assassination of John Gunther Dean

 Dean always informed all parties, including the Israelis, of his movements.
-According to his reconstruction of events, the motorcade taking Dean and his family from his hilltrop retreat in Yarze back to Beirut around 7 pm on the 27 August was ambushed and struck with a fusillade of 21 shots, while Dean's limousine was also hit by two light anti-tank grenades.
+According to his reconstruction of events, the motorcade taking Dean and his family from his hilltrop retreat in Yarze back to Beirut around 7 pm on 27 August was ambushed and struck with a fusillade of 21 shots, while Dean's limousine was also hit by two light anti-tank grenades.
 The first car in which his daughter and son-in-law were seated was completely destroyed, but not before they managed to run and leap into the third security car.
 Under return fire, the assassins abandoned their weapons and fled.
 The Lebanese chief of intelligence, Johnny Abdo conducted a thorough investigation of the arms left behind, ascertaining their markings and numbers.
 After communicating the data to Washington, and waiting 3 weeks, he was informed of the date of purchase, the buyer's name, and when the cargo was shipped to Israel in 1974.
 The FLLF later claimed responsibility for this attempted assassination.
 Dean thought that there was no doubt Israel lay behind the attempt on his life.
 Israel's role in creating the FLLP and furnishing it with arms and explosives was later acknowledged by Israeli intelligence officials.
 On being informed of the results of the investigation, the then U.S. Ambassador to Israel, Samuel W. Lewis raised the matter with the Israeli government.

 Some sources state that the accusation in Dean's eyewitness account is unproven to this day, or that the very notion that Israelis would target an American Ambassador is "unconceivable".
 Dean recalled the incident as "one of the more unsavory episodes in our Middle Eastern history."